korea-dbs/sama/scripts/README.md

 ## 2.vdbe_parser.py
 ### Features
-A tool that parses operations from a `vdbe_profile.out` file and exports them into a `.csv` file.
+Parses operations from a `vdbe_profile.out` file and exports them into a `.csv` file.

 This tool reads a vdbe_profile.out file, which contains profiling information from the SQLite Virtual Database Engine (VDBE), and extracts detailed operation records.
-It then converts and outputs the parsed data into a structured CSV format, making it easier to analyze and visualize VDBE execution performance.
+The extracted data will be converted to a structured CSV format for easier analysis and visualization of VDBE execution performance.
 ### Usage
 ```
 python3 vdbe_parser.py vdbe_profile.out